malkovks/ForgetAboutTasks/README.md

 * [X] Work with Haptics on iPhone when user make some action with application.
 It edited if user need to switch vibration;
 * [X] Work with Keychain manager for save storing email and password;
 * [X] Full autolayout with SnapKit only;
-* [X] Completed work with SystemConfiguration for checking internet connection.
+* [X] Completed work with SystemConfiguration for checking internet connection;
+* [X] Work with WidgetKit and display number of events on current day in widget.

 ### This project is non-commercial product.
 All rights reserved.